Homer, Alaska: Media

-Homer has one newspaper, the Homer News, a weekly founded in 1964.
+Homer has one newspaper, the Homer News, a weekly paper founded in 1964.
 It has been owned by Carpenter Media Group since 2024.

 Homer has a number of radio stations including commercial stations KWVV-FM at 103.5 FM, KGTL at 620 AM, and public radio KBBI at 890 AM.

 Homer receives 7 analog television stations: Because the stations are rebroadcast into Homer using repeaters, their channel numbers are not the same in Homer and they were not required to participate in the transition to digital television.